gramener/gramex-network/README.md

 ## Tabular data

-If you have tabular data (a flat array of objects) like this [table of countries and religions](docs/country-religion.json ":ignore"):
+If you have tabular data (a flat array of objects) with multiple entities like this [table of countries and religions](docs/country-religion.json ":ignore"):

 [![Country-religion dataset screenshot](https://code.gramener.com/cto/gramex-network/-/raw/main/docs/country-religion.png)](docs/country-religion.json ":ignore")